 At some point in your life, you probably experienced immense motivation to lose weight.
 What followed was nothing less than incredible excitement and determination to change for the better.

-But, after a while, you started losing the drive to eat healthier foods and exercise.
+But, after a while, you began losing the drive to eat healthier foods and exercise.
 Your motivation had waned.

 Before you knew it, you were back to your old behaviors, frustrated and disappointed.